SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Technical Approach

-\subsubsection{Learning actor in simulation to reflect the sensing quality in the real world}
+\subsubsection{Learning Actor in Simulation to Reflect the Sensing Quality in the Real World}

-In this part, we discuss how we learn an actor $\pi^{sim}$ in simulation, which takes rendered image $\mathcal{I}^{sim}$ and outputs the action.
-The actor $\pi^{sim}$ is developed to imitate the sensing quality of $\pi^{real}$ in the real world due to occlusion or object deformation.
-Images under different camera views might have different occlusions or object deformation status estimations.
-These variations in sensing quality also affect the actor's performances.
-We are using the performances of $\pi^{sim}$ to reflect the performances of $\pi^{real}$.
+In this part, we discuss how we learn an actor $\pi^{sim}$ in simulation, which takes rendered image $\mathcal{I}^{sim}$ and outputs the action $a^{sim}$.
 There are multiple ways to learn the $\pi^{sim}$ in the simulation via reinforcement learning or imitation learning.
-In this work, we choose the imitation learning approach (DAgger algorithm~\cite{pmlr-v15-ross11a}) to learn the $\pi^{sim}$, which we find effective and efficient.
-With the \emph{model} $\mathcal{M} $ built with the differentiable physics simulation~\cite{werling2021fast}, our pipeline generates trajectories denoted as $\{(s_t^{sim}, a_t^{sim} | \mathcal{T})\}_{t=1}^{T}$ to complete the task.
-For how to efficiently generate the trajectories inside the differentiable physics simulation, we put the detailed description of the process in the~\href{https://sites.google.com/view/sam-rl}{supplementary} due to page limit.
+In this work, we choose the imitation learning approach to learn the $\pi^{sim}$, which we find effective and efficient.
+With the \emph{model} $\mathcal{M} $ built with the differentiable physics simulation~\cite{werling2021fast}, our pipeline generates trajectories completing the tasks $\{(s_t^{sim}, a_t^{sim} | \mathcal{T})\}_{t=1}^{T}$ to train the actor in simulation $\pi^{sim}$.
+To effectively generate the trajectories inside the differentiable physics simulation~\cite{werling2021fast}, we follow the method mentioned in~\cite{lv2022sagci}.
+Given task $\mathcal{T}$, we optimize the trajectory via the following equations.